covid19tracing/covid-19-tracing/website-hugo/src/content/map.md

 <div class="contribution">

-Contribute your anonymized data and help us make this map an essential tool to fight the COVID-19 virus.
+Contribute with your anonymized data and help us make this map an essential tool to fight the COVID-19 virus.

 [I want to contribute with my data](/newcase)